 Learning Objectives:

-– Define “On-Device AI” and articulate its critical importance in modern robotics.
+- Define “On-Device AI” and understand its importance in robotics.

-– Differentiate clearly between cloud-based and edge-based AI processing paradigms.
+- Distinguish between cloud-based and edge-based AI processing.

-– Understand the fundamental characteristics and constraints of embedded systems.
+- Recognize the constraints and characteristics of embedded systems.

 Key Vocabulary:

-Embedded System: A specialized computer system designed for a dedicated function within a larger mechanical or electrical system, often with real-time computing constraints.
+- Embedded System: A specialized computing unit within a larger system, often with limited resources.

 Content: